 There’s a simple trick to getting more reviews on sites like Google and Facebook: just asking.
 Most customers understand how much a review can help a local business and are more than willing to give you feedback.

 Of course, the most effective way of getting more feedback is with an email or text request.
 This makes it easy for your customer to just click a button and leave a review.

 A bad review can end up doing damage to your business’s reputation.
 After all, nobody wants to get a contractor they feel like they can’t trust.
 That’s why it’s important to monitor your reviews- so that you can act immediately when your business gets hit with slander.

 Monitoring reviews also allows you to see how you can improve business operations.
 If you see something like “bad service”, that can give you valuable feedback on how you can improve your experience for future customers.

-With BirdEye, it’s easier than ever to collect and monitor reviews across the Internet.
-BirdEye allows you to send review requests automatically with integration with your business system.
-You also can see reviews posted all over the Internet in the BirdEye dashboard.
-Find out why more than 60,000 businesses use BirdEye to get new reviews and improve customer experience.
+With Birdeye, it’s easier than ever to collect and monitor reviews across the Internet.
+Birdeye allows you to send review requests automatically by integrating with your existing software systems.
+You also can see reviews posted all over the Internet in the Birdeye dashboard.
+Find out why more than 80,000 businesses use Birdeye to get new reviews and improve customer experience.